SerpentSnek/After-Woods/ProjectDocument.md

 ## Summary ##

 After Woods is a 2D side-view platformer focused around exploration and survival.
-Set in a post-apocalyptic wasteland, After Woods follows the journey of [PLACEHOLDER] trying to find their way home.
-While on a routine supply run by traveling through the underground caverns, [PLACEHOLDER] feels like they are being watched.
+Set in a post-apocalyptic wasteland, After Woods follows the journey of an adventurer trying to find their way home.
+While on a routine supply run by traveling through the underground caverns, the adventurer feels like they are being watched.
 Suddenly, they hear footsteps approaching them at an alarming rate, belonging to a mysterious, threatening beast.
-Panicking, [PLACEHOLDER] runs as fast as they can away from the beast and after a long chase, finally evades it by escaping to the surface.
-But [PLACEHOLDER] cannot stay there because soon, the radiation poisoning will overtake them.
-Even worse, looking around, [PLACEHOLDER] realizes that they have never seen this place before.
-Can you guide [PLACEHOLDER] home, avoiding the beast, mutated creatures, and death from radiation?
+Panicking, they run as fast as they can away from the beast and after a long chase, finally evades it by escaping to the surface.
+But the adventurer cannot stay there because soon, the radiation poisoning will overtake them.
+Even worse, looking around, they realizes that they have never seen this place before.
+Can you guide the adventurer home, avoiding the beast, mutated creatures, and death from radiation?

 ## Project Resources